 The IBIS (Icky Bin-chickens Instigating Stability) programme is designed to bring long-term security to ISIS-affected regions, with each bird able to survive on a diet of human dregs and sqwaaaar-induced fear for up to 28 years.

 ”The first Gulf War was 27 years ago.
-Imagine the world we’d be living in now if we’d had our present day ibis longevity knowledge back then,” Minister Payne said.
+Imagine the world we’d be living in now if we’d had our present-day knowledge of ibis longevity back then,” Minister Payne said.

 An intensive urban ibis breeding program is currently underway across the Eastern seaboard, with local councillors in Logan (QLD), Frankston (VIC), and Bankstown (NSW) confirming there is indeed a strategy behind their electorate’s dump-like appearances.